canonical/certification-docs/MAAS_Advanced_NUC_Installation_And_Configuration_Scripted.rst

     * Do you want to mirror precise (Y/n)? n
     * Do you want to mirror trusty (Y/n)? y
     * Do you want to mirror vivid (Y/n)? n
+    * Do you want to mirror wily (Y/N)? n

+The list of releases changes as new versions become available and as old ones drop out of supported status.
-When it's done, you'll be asked if you want to configure the computer to automatically update its mirror every day, by modifying the ``/etc/cron.d/apt-mirror`` file.
+When the mirror process is done, you'll be asked if you want to configure the computer to automatically update its mirror every day, by modifying the ``/etc/cron.d/apt-mirror`` file.
 If you do not opt for automatic daily updates, you can update your mirror at any time by typing ``sudo